CBD for Menstrual Cramps

 Suppositories are more target driven against cramps.
 It’s not advisable to apply a CBD tincture within the genital area, however.
-Tinctures may be too strong for the delicate tissues.
+Tinctures may be too strong for delicate tissues.

-Enjoying CBD’s Benefits for Pain Management
+Enjoying CBD’s Benefits

 For women who want a full-body solution, CBD oil menstrual cramps complement each other.
 After placing the oil under the tongue, the CBD enters your bloodstream directly and calms your receptors.
-Cramps, headaches, and other issues may abate, reports BuzzFeed.
+Cramps, aches, and other issues may abate, reports BuzzFeed.

-Remember that you must continually take the CBD to reap the benefits.
+Remember that you must continually take CBD to reap the benefits.
 When you’re looking to soothe your menstrual cycle, take CBD before and during your period.
 The cramps should be much more manageable than before.